ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

       Root keys are primary resources in
       {{site.data.keyword.keymanagementserviceshort}}.
 They are symmetric
       key-wrapping keys used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other keys stored in a data service.
+Root keys contain key material that is used to wrap and unwrap DEKs.
+The key material of the root key can either be imported or generated by the
+      {{site.data.keyword.keymanagementserviceshort}} service.
     </p>
     <p>
       With {{site.data.keyword.keymanagementserviceshort}}, you can create,